 Some banks, such as Bank of America, have a dedicated FAQ page reserved for answering questions regarding taxes –

 like how to download forms via online banking, or how to search for a specific transaction you may be needing for your deductible expenses.
-This is a great start – but think about how you can use each of those FAQs your questions ask about taxes and turn them into colorful, friendly-worded graphics or short videos.
+This is a great start – but think about how you can use each of those FAQs and turn them into colorful, friendly-worded graphics or short videos.
 You could even start your foray into Facebook Live or Instagram Stories by recording one of your cheerful team members sharing a how-to with your customers.

 Even the IRS uses social media to share the most up-to-date rules and regulations regarding taxes –